Read the latest and greatest from our team

 If you’re returning to the same workplace and colleagues after being away for 35 days or longer, you may feel like a stranger in a once-familiar setting.
 Unless you chose to tell everyone about your decision to enter rehab before you went on your leave of absence, you’ll likely spend your first week or so back at work fielding questions about where you’ve been.

 The Family and Medical Leave Act allows employees to take up to 12 weeks of unpaid medical leave without disclosing the reason, but that doesn’t mean you won’t have curious colleagues inquiring about the reasons behind your absence.
 It’s up to you to decide how little or how much to reveal.
-You could try to avoid judgment by inventing a cover story ahead of time – such as having to care for a sick parent – but maintaining a lie will require extra effort on your part.
+You could try to avoid judgment by inventing a cover story ahead of time – such as providing continuing care for a sick parent – but maintaining a lie will require extra effort on your part.

 On the other hand, by being up-front with co-workers about your need to get help for an addiction, you can contribute to overcoming stigma around substance abuse and sharing your truth about the incredible benefits sobriety has brought to your life.
 Your story might even inspire a colleague to seek addiction help for themselves or a loved one.